Detection of collective optic excitations in molten NaI

-The existence of collective optic modes in molten salts has widely been predicted theoretically for more than three decades.
+The existence of collective optic modes in molten salts has been widely predicted theoretically for more than four decades.
 However, in both the {\it ab initio} \cite{Bryk} and the classical \cite{Alcaraz} MD calculations, realistic IXS spectra were calculated for molten NaI by taking the respective weighting factors for the partial contributions into account.
-Although the $S_{\rm ZZ}(Q,\omega)$ partial spectrum comprises a prominent peak, the optic excitation is predicted to be just an extremely small contribution to the total $S(Q,\omega)$ of $3.7\times10^{-5}$ at $Q=1.75$ nm$^{-1}$ given in Ref. \cite{Alcaraz}.
+Although the $S_{\rm ZZ}(Q,\omega)$ partial spectrum comprises a prominent peak, the optic excitation is predicted to be just an extremely small contribution to the total $S(Q,\omega)$ of $3.7\times10^{-5}$ at $Q=1.75$ nm$^{-1}$ given in \cite{Alcaraz}.
 Thus, a high-intensity low-background IXS experiment is an essential prerequisite to detect the LO excitation modes in molten salts.

-The present IXS and {\it ab initio} MD simulation results show lower excitation energies of the LO modes and a stronger damping as compared to the theoretical prediction from the classical MD simulations using rigid or polarizable models \cite{HansenBook}, where the electrons are frozen in the ionic cores or the ion polarization contributions are included into the effective potentials.
-A theoretical comparison is also given in Ref. \cite{Bryk}.
-The present results show that only {\it ab initio} MD simulations with correct GCM analysis is capable of making predictions of the softening and damping of the LO modes in molten salts.
+The present IXS and {\it ab initio} MD simulation results show lower excitation energies of the LO modes and a stronger damping as compared with the theoretical prediction from the classical MD simulations using rigid or polarizable models \cite{HansenBook}, where the electrons are frozen in the ionic cores or the ion polarization contributions are included into the effective potentials.
+A theoretical comparison is also given in \cite{Bryk}.
+The present results show that classical MD simulations cannot reproduce the present results, but only \textit{ab initio} MD simulations are capable of making predictions of the softening and damping of the LO modes in molten salts.

-The origin of damping for the LO modes has been discussed in a previous paper \cite{BrykJPCM}, where an analytical expression for $\Gamma$ is given.
+The origin of damping for the LO modes was discussed in a previous paper \cite{BrykJPCM}, where an analytical expression for $\Gamma$ is given.
 There, it is suggested that the main contribution comes from microscopic ionic conductivity.
 Since the ionic conduction in a molten salt occurs by releasing ions from solid-like cages formed instantaneously in the melt, the lifetime of the LO modes of $\sim0.3$ ps corresponds to the lifetime of the cages.